Climate of West Bengal: Period

-In mid-June, the monsoon season starts.
-It continues until the end of September.
+In mid-June or early July, the monsoon season starts.

 Temperature

 In most places, the temperature drops as cloud cover increases.
 This is less true for the mountains and the Terai Dooars plains, where temperature gradually increases until August.

 The maximum temperature of South Bengal's plains and western highlands is 32 °C, 31 °C in North Bengal plains and around 19–20 °C in mountains.
 Sometimes when the sky gets clear, the temperature rises suddenly.
 This is known as a monsoon break.
 This occurs mostly in North Bengal plains and in mountains in July and August when the temperature soars over 36 °C and 24 °C respectively.

 Rainfall

 Most of the annual rainfall occurs during the monsoon period.
 Heavy rainfall above 250 cm is observed in the Darjeeling, Jalpaiguri, Alipurduar and Cooch Behar district.
 Later, blowing westwards, the winds cause average rainfall of 125 cm in the northern plains and western plateau region.